-These crowd-pleasing calzones are easy to make and perfect for a busy weeknight dinner or the kids’ lunchbox!
+These crowd-pleasing Mini Pepperoni Calzones are easy to make and perfect for a busy weeknight dinner or the kids’ lunchbox!

 I like my pizza warm, so I prefer to reheat these in the oven or microwave, but I know a lot of people that love eating cold or room temperature pizza so your kiddo might not even want to microwave the calzone at school.